rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 In this example, we consume events from `system-bitcoin-transactions`.

 ### 4. Create your keyspace
-When you register on [Streamly] , you have a default keyspace.
-You can either use it or create a new one.
 To create a new keyspace :

   - Go to Cassandra tab